rafaelriciardi/sierra_challenge_application/README.md

 ## Solution Architecture

 The architecture was designed to be decoupled and scalable, with each component functioning independently.
-The data flow is as follows: the user interacts with the front-end, which sends a request to the back-end, which in turn processes the request and returns the result.
+The data flow is as follows: the user interacts with the front-end, which sends a request to the back-end, which in turn processes the request calling the LLM models using the solution.py code and returns the result.

 ## Deployment